 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 3.
-No. 120 Claisebrook Road, Perth (DR 110 of 2024) 30 July 2024 Allerding and Associates Application for review of conditions of Western Australian Planning Commission decision to approve the Holcim Concrete Batching Plant to continue to operate until 30 December 2027 on 27 June 2024.
-The matter was listed for a directions hearing on 30 August 2024 and was listed for a mediatio on 12 November 2024.
+No. 120 Claisebrook Road, Perth (DR 110 of 2024) 30 July 2024 Allerding and Associates Application for review of conditions of Western Australian Planning Commission decision to approve the Holcim Concrete Batching Plant to continue to operate until 30 December 2027 on 27 June 2024. on 12 November 2024.
+The City was not i was listed for a further mediation on 6 Fet 10 March 2025.
+The City has not been inv Representation by: DPLH Director Planning The matter was listed for a directions hearing on 30 August 2024 and was listed for a mediation on 12 November 2024.
 The City was not invited to take part in this mediation.
 The matter has was listed for a further mediation on 6 February 2025.
 This has been rescheduled for 10 March 2025.
 The City has not been invited to take part in this mediation.
 Representation by: DPLH Director Planning Appeals 4.
 No. 235 Brisbane Street, Perth (DR 122 of 2024) 21 August 2024 Michael Cao Application for review of a Council decision to refuse an application for a Change of Use from Family Day Care to Child Care Premises on 23 July 2024.
-Directions hearing held on 4 October 2024.
+(6111223,2021) Directions hearing held on 4 October 2024.
 A further directions hearing was held on 11 October 2024 at which interested residents were invited to make a presentation to the SAT at the commencement of the following mediation.
 Mediation was held on 7 November 2024 and included interested community members presenting to the SAT.
 A directions hearing was scheduled for 22 November 2024.
 The directions hearing was vacated, and the matter was listed for a directions hearing on 17 January 2025.
-At the 17 January 2025 directions hearing the parties agreed for the matter to be scheduled for a further mediation.
-Mediation was held on 25 February 2025 with the SAT issuing orders setting out: The applicant to provide an amended application to the City on or before 25 March 2025; Pursuant to s.31(1) of the State Administrative Tribunal Act 2004, Council is invited to reconsider its decision on or before 20 May 2025; The matter is listed for a directions hearing on 30 May 2025; and A copy of the orders being provided to the interested residents and their representative that previously presented to the SAT.
+At the 17 January 2025 directions hearing the parties agreed for the matter to be scheduled for a further mediation, which is scheduled for 25 February 2025.
 Representation by: Administration

-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 7 MARCH 2025
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 20 FEBRUARY 2025